Overview

 Journey and track editing

-Load multiple journeys, edit metadata, tune visibility, and manage track presentation as a coherent story.
+Load journeys, edit metadata, tune visibility, and manage track presentation in a consistent way.

 POI workflows

-Create, focus, rotate, and persist point-centric views across both POIs and journey-level targets.
+Create, focus, rotate, and keep point-centric views across both POIs and journey-level targets.

 Cesium scene control

-Move between 2D, 3D, and Columbus, track the active camera target, and keep navigation legible.
+Move between 2D and 3D, track the active camera target, and keep navigation clear.

 Orbit and panorama

-Adjust speed, direction, height offset, and pitch live while the camera stays in motion.
+Adjust speed, direction, height offset, and pitch while the camera moves.

 Metrics and widgets

-Use elevation profiles, journey stats, text, credits, and other UI elements as reusable scene overlays.
+Use elevation profiles, journey stats, dates, text, credits, and other overlays when they help the scene.

 Media export

-Capture snapshots, define crop zones, and record video with the same visible overlays used in the editor.
+Capture screenshots, define crop zones, and record video with the same visible overlays used in the editor.

 Workflow